Moonbase59/ices0/README.md

 * Allow username different from "source" for stream connections: `-U user` on the commandline or `<Username>user</Username>` in `ices.conf`, `Stream/Server` section.
+* Can be installed using _Homebrew_, for instance on a MacOS X system.

 ## What ices0 _cannot_ do (and probably never will)